CybercentreCanada/assemblyline4_docs/docs/integration/python.md

 ## Mass Submission Toolkit
 The [Assemblyline Incident Manager](https://github.com/CybercentreCanada/assemblyline-incident-manager) can assist you with this process.

-One key consideration for very large volume of files in a burst are the [default sampling values](https://github.com/CybercentreCanada/assemblyline-base/blob/9d4ab5586ff34ae20e3a08e9584776379fc981e9/assemblyline/odm/models/config.py#L392-L396).
+One key consideration for a very large volume of files in a burst is the [default sampling values](https://github.com/CybercentreCanada/assemblyline-base/blob/9d4ab5586ff34ae20e3a08e9584776379fc981e9/assemblyline/odm/models/config.py#L392-L396).

-You have to keep your ingestion flow at a rate such that the size of the priority ingestion queue remains lower than the corresponding priority queue `sampling_at` values, otherwise Assemblyline will skip files.
+You must keep your ingestion flow at a rate such that the size of the priority ingestion queue remains lower than the corresponding priority queue `sampling_at` values, otherwise, Assemblyline will skip files.